SalaniLeo/Immagini/README.md

    from flathub repo: <b>flatpak install flathub io.github.salaniLeo.flake</b>

   <h1> Documentation </h1>

+  If you want to see what features I'll add in the future see <a href="#workingOn">what I'm working on</a>

   See the <a href="https://appimage-builder.readthedocs.io/en/latest/">appimage builder</a> docs for all the info about AppImages